ubirch/ubirch-avr/README.md

 the [demo code](http://www.nongnu.org/avr-libc/user-manual/group__stdiodemo.html) from the [avr-libc](http://www.nongnu.org/avr-libc/).

+### libi2c

+Library to access the [TWI](http://www.nongnu.org/avr-libc/user-manual/group__twi__demo.html) (two wire interface, or i2c) interface in the AVR.
+Has the most basic functions to initialize the bus and send and receive data.

 ## Main Targets

 There are a number of executables available under ```src```.
 These are described below: